forsaken-threads/get-hooked/README.md

     ->forRepo('keithfreeman/forsaken-threads-website');
 ```

 Now the deployment will only occur when `Keith Freeman` pushes to the `master` branch on the `keithfreeman/forsaken-threads-website` repository.
 All other events will be dropped.
-Unless, of course, they are accepted by different Event Receivers.
+Unless, of course, they are accepted by different **Event Receivers**.

 ### The Queue Worker